GDSC-YU/tuwaiq-classrooms/README.md

 </div>

-Tuwaiq Classrooms is a student-made project for other students at Al-Yamamah University.
-It allows you to check any room schedule in the Tuwaiq building by reading the data from a JSON file and displaying it in an organized manner so students can use classes to their advantage.
+Tuwaiq Rooms is a student-made project at Al-Yamamah University that allows all university affiliates to check the schedule of any room in the Tuwaiq building.
+We wrote it in a way that reads data from a JSON file and displays it in an organized manner, so that students can take advantage of empty classes efficiently.

-## Features
+## Features ⭐

-- View any room schedule on any selected day
+- View any room schedule on any selected day of the week
-- Free slots page for each room (it highlights when said room will be free)
 - Display of the schedule is simple and organized
 - Access the schedule from any device (responsive design)
-- Search functionality (coming soon!)
+- Enjoy the convenience of using it as a Progressive Web App (PWA)!
+- Easy to update at the start of each semester by effortlessly running the [Excel Rooms Converter](https://github.com/GDSC-YU/excel-rooms-converter)

-## Usage
+## Usage 💻

 Simply visit the [website](https://tc.gdscyu.com/) and get going!